 An easy way to transport other young persons if you are already going in that direction or if this is deemed to be the safest way to transport to/from or in between activities.

 - A group of young persons collected and dropped off at the same time. for example, going to camp or transport between camp and activities.
-You must never be alone with a young person in the car.
+Leaders must never be alone with a young person in the car.

-- Short trips up to 30 minutes
+- Short trips up to 20 miles away

 - For trips longer than this, please consult with your GLV